 Sec.
-8A-200.
+37-200.
 Determination of gross income: in general.

-- (a) Gross income includes: - (1) the value proceeding or accruing from the sale of property, the providing of service, or both. - (2) the total amount of the sale, lease, license for use, or rental price at the time of such sale, rental, lease, or license. - (3) all receipts, cash, credits, barter, exchange, reduction of or forgiveness of indebtedness, and property of every kind or nature derived from a sale, lease, license for use, rental, or other taxable activity. - (4) all other receipts whether payment is advanced prior to, contemporaneous with, or deferred in whole or in part subsequent to the activity or transaction. - (b) Barter, exchange, trade-outs, or similar transactions are includable in gross income at the fair market value of the service rendered or property transferred, whichever is higher, as they represent consideration given for consideration received. - (c) No deduction or exclusion is allowed from gross income on account of the cost of the property sold, the time value of money, expense of any kind or nature, losses, materials used, labor or service performed, interest paid, or credits granted.
+- (a) Gross income includes: - (1) the value proceeding or accruing from the sale of property, the providing of service, or both. - (2) the total amount of the sale, lease, license for use, or rental price at the time of such sale, rental, lease, or license. - (3) all receipts, cash, credits, barter, exchange, reduction of or forgiveness of indebtedness, and property of every kind or nature derived from a sale, lease, license for use, rental, or other taxable activity. - (4) all other receipts whether payment is advanced prior to, contemporaneous with, or deferred in whole or in part subsequent to the activity or transaction. - (b) Barter, exchange, trade-outs, or similar transactions are includable in gross income at the fair market value of the service rendered or property transferred, whichever is higher, as they represent consideration given for consideration received. - (c) No deduction or exclusion is allowed from gross income on account of the cost of the property sold, the time value of money, expense of any kind or nature, losses, materials used, labor or service performed, interest paid, or credits granted. - (d) For the purposes of this Chapter, the total amount of gross income, gross receipts or gross proceeds of sales for nuclear fuel shall be deemed to be the value of the purchase price of uranium oxide used in producing the fuel.
+The tax imposed by this Chapter may be imposed only once regardless of the number of transactions or financing arrangements which may occur with respect to that nuclear fuel.

 Sec.
-8A-210.
+37-210.
 Determination of gross income: transactions between affiliated companies or persons.